sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * For models with a large amount of tensors, such as ResNet, many small allreduce operations are needed.
 In this case, we could fuse multiple small tensors together before performing allreduce operations to maximize performance since allreduce utilizes the network in an optimal way if the tensors are large enough.
+* Since the gradients of the embedding layer are row-sparse, supporting sparse allreduce for embedding layers will decrease communication costs.
+* Since the number of workers may change during training, the batch size (sum of the size of minibatches on each worker) will affect the model training accuracy.
+We can support customized learning rate scheduler, which will take epoch/batch_size into account.
+We can also support [LARS (Layer-wise Adaptive Rate Scaling)](https://arxiv.org/abs/1708.03888) so that large batch size can be used.

 ## Existing Collective Communication Technologies